 Engineers put to practical use the discoveries of science and, by so doing, alter our way of life.
 Because of the narrow scope of many engineering programs, several leading engineering schools cooperate with selected liberal arts colleges to combine the professional training found in the usual four-year engineering curriculum with the breadth of education provided at liberal arts colleges.
 Such a program requires five years—three years in the liberal arts college and two years in the engineering school.

 The Association of American Law Schools (AALS) does not prescribe specific courses or activities for preparation to study law.
 The undergraduate is best advised to concentrate on areas of study aimed at developing oral and written expression, language comprehension, critical understanding of the human institutions and values closely related to law, and a logical and systematic approach to solving problems.

 The choice of a major field of study is far less important than the choice of courses best suited to achieve these ends.
 The pre-law advisor consults with students interested in a career in law to suggest appropriate courses of study and to offer advice about how best to seek admission to law schools.

 Pre-law Advisor: Andrea Hatcher, Associate Professor of Politics

 Students interested in careeers associated with medicine, dentistry, or veterinary medicine should register with a co-chair of the Health Professions Advisory Committee soon after matriculation.
 Interested students should also plan to attend the special session scheduled during first-year orientation.
 Meetings with chairs of this committee benefit students who seek academic advice, summer program recommendations, permission to take courses at other institutions, and other help in preparing for a career in these fields.

-Health Professions Advisors: Richard Summers, Associate Dean and Associate Professor of Chemistry; Alyssa Summers, Assistant Professor of Biology.
+Health Professions Advisors: Richard Summers, Associate Dean and Associate Professor of Chemistry; Alyssa Summers, Associate Professor of Biology.